-The Secretary of a Study Committee is chosen by the Chairman of the Committee.
+The Secretary of a Study Committee is chosen by the Chair of the Committee.

-He assists the Chairman in the preparation of the Study Committee meetings, Colloquia and Symposia, and in writing the Annual Report.
-Upon the Chairman's instructions, he draws up the Agenda and Minutes of Study Committee meetings.
+He/she assists the Chair in the preparation of the Study Committee meetings, Colloquia and Symposia, and in writing the Annual Report.
+Upon the Chair's instructions, he/she draws up the Agenda and Minutes of Study Committee meetings.